-Sexual Harassment: Sexual harassment is not specifically defined in law.
-The country is, however, party to the Inter-American Convention on the Prevention, Punishment, and Eradication of Violence against Women (the Convention of Belem do Para), which recognizes sexual harassment as a form of violence against women.
-According to the Ministry of Labor, there was a high incidence of sexual harassment in the private and public sectors, but no cases were formally reported during the year, and the lack of reporting was believed to result from concerns about retaliation.
-The labor court requires a safe working environment for all persons; thus, the court could address harassment cases, although no such cases were filed during the year.
+Sexual Harassment: The law does not specifically define sexual harassment.
+According to the Ministry of Labor, there was a high incidence of sexual harassment in the private and public sectors.
+The labor court requires a safe working environment for all persons, thus enabling the court to address harassment cases, although no such cases were filed during the year.

 Birth Registration: Citizenship is acquired by birth in the country, and the government registers all children at birth.
 Children born to citizen parents abroad can be registered by either of their parents.

 Child Abuse: Child abuse remained a serious problem.
-Neglect was the most common form of child abuse, followed by physical abuse, although according to the press, rape and sexual abuse of children also occurred.
-Adult men having sexual relations with girls as young as eight years of age was also a problem.
-In extreme cases of abuse, the government removes the children from their home and puts them in foster care or into a government or private children’s home.
+Neglect was the most common form of child abuse, followed by physical abuse, although according to the press, rape and sexual abuse of children, including of girls as young as eight years of age, was also a problem.
+In extreme cases the government removes the children from their home and puts them in foster care or into a government or private children’s home.

-The government held public outreach events about detection and prevention of child abuse and also offered training for foster parents regarding how to detect child abuse and how to work with abused children.
+The government held public outreach events concerning detection and prevention of child abuse and also offered training for foster parents regarding how to detect child abuse and how to work with abused children.
 The government’s welfare office also provided counseling services for children and parents and often referred parents to the National Parent Counseling Center.
 A family court handled child abuse cases, providing faster prosecution and more general handling of family and welfare cases.
-The Child Care and Adoption Bill institutes procedures for international adoptions and governs the investigation and assessment of child abuse cases.
+The law governs the investigation and assessment of child abuse cases.
 It also includes provisions on orders of care and child-care services.

 Early and Forced Marriage: The legal minimum age for marriage is 18 years for both men and women.
-Children between 15 and 18 could marry with parental consent; however, underage marriage was rare, and the government did not keep statistics on it.
+Children between 15 and 18 may marry with parental consent; however, underage marriage was rare.

 Sexual Exploitation of Children: The minimum age for consensual sex is 16 years.
 Authorities brought charges against few offenders.
-The Citizens Welfare Division reported that the process of prosecuting offenders was lengthy.
-Child pornography is illegal and subject to fines of up to $250,000 Eastern Caribbean Dollars (XCD) ($92,600) and 10 years in prison.
+Child pornography is illegal and subject to fines of up to 250,000 eastern Caribbean dollars (XCD) ($92,600) and 10 years in prison.

-International Child Abductions: The government is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction, although the government is party to the Inter-American Convention for the International Return of Children.
+International Child Abductions: The government is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.

 The Jewish community was very small, and there were no reports of anti-Semitic acts.